rusic/documentation/getting-started/downloading.md

 What you'll need to download a template:

 * A local web server application (for example [MAMP for Mac OS X or Windows](/getting-started/#a-local-web-server-application))
-* The BaseKit template Viewer [Link to part of my doc on the template viewer]
+* The Local template Viewer [Link to part of my doc on the template viewer]

 Read our [Getting Started](/getting-started/) document for more information.